-Though the aim of the article is to fetch you, clients, it doesn’t mean you should write a basic article and then leave most things for a call to action button.
-If anyone is willing to get the task done by himself the post should be enough.
+Though the article aims to fetch you, clients, it doesn’t mean you should write a basic article and then leave most things for a call to action button.
+If anyone is willing to get the task done by himself, the post should be enough.
 If they want you to be doing any further heavy lifting, they can get in touch with you.

 3. Don’t Forget SEO

-As a developer, how many times you have searched for a problem and ended up on StackOverflow with a solution?
+As a developer, how often you searched the problem and ended up on StackOverflow with a solution?

-Someone had an issue, they create a question on StackOverflow for others to reply.
+Someone had an issue, and they create a question on StackOverflow for others to reply.
 The best reply with the highest upvote is at the top and is assumed to be the answer.
-For Google anyone having a similar issue and it is the answer.
+For Google, anyone having a similar issue, and it is the answer.

 Google is a better source of traffic for programming related blogs and forums.
 So make sure the title of the article is either exactly or very close to the potential clients’ search query in Google.

-For example one of my article “What Startup Owners Job Title Be?” and it answers a particular question for the startup owners.
+For example, one of my articles, “What Startup Owners Job Title Be?” and it answers a particular question for the startup owners.
 Anybody doing a search on Google for keyword reads my article is more often a startup owner or willing to be one.

 4. Never Underestimate Social Media

-Often development bloggers give up too soon and one of the main reason is they rely too much on Google for traffic.
+Often development bloggers give up too soon, and one of the main reasons is they rely too much on Google for traffic.

-Traffic from Google can take slightly longer time to build and will need a lot of content, backlinks and other factors.
-Social media, on the other hand, can help you build a lot of traffic in a very shorter span of time at least in 2018.
+Traffic from Google can take a slightly longer time to build and will need a lot of content, backlinks, and other factors.
+Social media, on the other hand, can help you build a lot of traffic in a short time.

-Development blogs aren’t viral in nature but that shouldn’t stop you from promoting it over the social media.
-Here are my tips to help you promote a Non-Viral Niche Websites on Facebook.
+Development blogs aren’t viral, but that shouldn’t stop you from promoting it over social media.
+Here are my tips to help you promote Non-Viral Niche Websites on Facebook.

-Relying only on Google to help you find clients isn’t a very smart idea.
-SEO can be one of the good traffic sources but don’t underestimate the power of social media either.
+Relying only on Google to help you find clients isn’t a brilliant idea.
+SEO can be one of the good traffic sources, but don’t underestimate the power of social media either.

 5. Wear the Potential Client Hat